ihilesen/my-portfolio-datascience/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-Ihilesen Egbokhare is a graduate of public health with certifications in data science and data analysis!
+Ihilesen Egbokhare is a graduate of Microbiology and a masters degree in Public health.

+She holds certifications in data science!

 She is passionate about leveraging on information technology and data to ensure improved community health.